(105 Natural Science/Botany building at the University of Montana, Missoula)

 The UM Watershed Health Clinic is another of the many users of the Gordon Lab, and access to the Gordon Lab has been critical to the success of the Clinic.

-Unfortunately, in 2007, UM relocated the Gordon Lab to a much smaller, less accessible room; drastically reducing its ability to provide its teaching, research and service missions.
+Unfortunately, in 2007, UM administration relocated the Gordon Lab to a much smaller, less accessible room; drastically reducing its ability to provide its teaching, research and service missions.

 The former Gordon Lab: